 (5) If the worker has been successful in proceedings to recover damages against the defendant and does not recover the full amount of such damages and any portion of the compensation under this Act paid by the employer to the worker has not been refunded to the employer out of the damages, then the employer may, at his own expense and in the name of the worker and upon giving the worker an indemnity against all costs and expenses, sue and recover from the defendant the amount of any balance of such damages then remaining unpaid, but any damages so recovered from the defendant in excess of the amount of compensation paid to the worker under this Act shall be payable to and received by the worker.

-[Section 93 amended by No. 48 of 1993 s.
+[Section 93 amended: No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 70 and 147.]

 Division 1a — Choice of law

-[Heading inserted by No. 36 of 2004 s.
+[Heading inserted: No. 36 of 2004 s.
 10.]

 93AA.
 Applicable substantive law for work injury claims